eProsima/Fast-DDS-docs/docs/fastdds/property_policies/non_consolidated_qos.rst

 SQL Filter Expression limits
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When creating a participant, some limits on the SQL expressions used for content-based filtering can be set using the following properties:
+When creating content-filtered topics using the :ref:`default SQL-like filter <dds_layer_topic_contentFilteredTopic_default_filter>`, some restrictions apply to the SQL expressions that can be used for content-based filtering.
+The default limits are set to values that should be enough for most use cases, but they can be customized using the following properties when a participant is created:

 .. list-table::
    :header-rows: 1